CumulusNetworks/docs/content/cumulus-vx/VirtualBox.md

 {{% vx/intro %}}

-These steps were tested with VirtualBox version 6.1.12 on macOS version 10.14.6.
+These steps were tested with Cumulus VX 4.2 and VirtualBox version 6.1.12 on macOS version 10.14.6.

 ## Create and Configure the VMs

 The following procedure creates leaf01, leaf02, and spine01 and the network connections between them.
-This section assumes you have a basic level of VirtualBox experience.
+This section assumes you have VirtualBox experience.

 ### Download and Install the Software